jhallen/vivado_setup/README.md

 script the steps needed to create the device tree and the FSBL (first stage bootloader) from the .hdf file.

-# Xilinx SDK / Eclipse

-Here is one way to structure your Xilinx SDK project so that it compatible with version control.
-The goal here is to check in the minimum number of files so that an XSDK software project can be recreated in a new repository.
-Only files that we create should be checked in, not derived files.
-We want the project to work through the XSDK Eclipse GUI to enhance the convenience of certain tasks:

-* XSDK GUI allows you to casually create new software projects.
-For example you may need to create the Xilinx memory test project when your board comes in or you may want to create a standalone project instead of full Linux for board bringup tasks.

-* XSDK GUI allows you to connect to the target and debug without using any other tools.

-On the other hand, for larger software projects and Linux you will almost certainly want to use scripting.
-You should include in your Linux build script the steps needed to create the device tree and the FSBL (first stage bootloader) from the .hdf file.

 Here is a quick summary:

 * Check in only the application project source code plus the Eclipse project files for it.
 Leave out the BSP project and hardware wrapper project.